Byzantine bureaucracy and aristocracy: Administrative offices

-Byzantine administrative nature is characterized by its versatility and unfixed duties in constant role change depending on a specific situation.
-The vast Byzantine bureaucracy had many titles, more varied than aristocratic and military titles.
+Byzantine administrative nature was characterized by its versatility and unfixed duties in constant role change depending on a specific situation.
+The vast Byzantine bureaucracy had a number of titles, more varied than aristocratic and military titles.
 In Constantinople there were normally hundreds, if not thousands, of bureaucrats at any time.
 Like members of the Church and the military, they wore elaborately differentiated dress, often including huge hats.
 These are some of the more common ones, including non-nobles who also directly served the emperor.